Kokan/github-fmbt/doc/doc.md

 Github describes itself as:

-<blockquote>Millions of developers and companies build, ship, and maintain their software on GitHub—the largest and most advanced development platform in the world.</blockquote>
+> "Millions of developers and companies build, ship, and maintain their software on GitHub—the largest and most advanced development platform in the world."

 It is a platform where communities could share code, in its core using git.
 The git tool itself does not define any process.
 But many communities and tools started to advertise their own.
 One of them is called [github workflow](https://guides.github.com/introduction/flow/).
 The main purpose of these processes is to share code written independently (time, person, space, etc...).
 Usually there are few branches (mostly one) that is considered Truth, and everybody wants to migrate their changeset into that.
 Github workflow describes a process how to do it, and github itself by default provides utilities to support that.
 (Note: it is possible to use other workflows on github, but there are no tools to help you from github itself.)